jka6502/stratum/README.md

 ## Gotchas

-The browser is not really suited to the CommonJS require style, so there are some potential pitfalls/gotchas:
+The browser is not the ideal environment for the CommonJS require style, so there are some potential pitfalls in this implementation:

 - **Requiring a module that has not been loaded throws an exception.**